cjus/hydra-aws-docker-article/README2.md

 ## Wrap-up

 In this article, we stepped through creating a Docker Swarm cluster on AWS.
-We created and deployed microservices built using Hydra - which adds a microservice layer above ExpressJS.
+In the process, we created and deployed microservices built using Hydra - which adds a microservice layer above ExpressJS.
+We learned how Docker orchestration allows us to create services and easily scale them as needed.
 We used the [Hydra-Router](https://github.com/flywheelsports/hydra-router) as a service-aware API Gateway to route calls to our microservices without knowing their location within the swarm.
-And, our Hot Potato game service demonstrated inter-service messaging within the cluster.
+And lastly, our Hot Potato game service demonstrated inter-service messaging within the cluster.

 This concludes our two-part series.
-However, this isn't an end - but rather a small beginning.
-Node-based microservices and containerization continue to be an evolving story.
+However, this isn't an end - for many of us, this is just the beginning of our journey.
+Node-based microservices and containerization are a match made in heaven!

+---
 Containers used in this article can be found [here](https://hub.docker.com/u/cjus/) and [here](https://hub.docker.com/u/flywheelsports/).
 You can also review the code for the [hello-service](https://github.com/cjus/hello-service) and [hot potato service](https://github.com/cjus/hpp-service).
-If you have questions ping me on [twitter](https://twitter.com/cjus).
+If you have questions ping me on [twitter](https://twitter.com/cjus) - my DM is open!